openvax/mhcflurry/docs/intro.rst

 =======================

 MHCflurry is a peptide/MHC I binding affinity prediction package written in Python.
-It aims to provide state of the art accuracy in a documented, fast, and open source implementation.
+It aims to provide state of the art accuracy with a documented, fast, and open source implementation.

 MHCflurry users may download trained predictors fit to affinity measurements deposited in IEDB.
-The complete workflow to generate these models is available in the "downloads_generation/models_class1" directory in the repository.
+See the "downloads_generation/models_class1" directory in the repository for the workflow used to train these predictors.
 It is also easy for users with their own data to fit their own models.

 Currently only allele-specific prediction is implemented, in which separate models are trained for each allele.
 The released models therefore support a fixed set of common